 - Optimize organic search efforts based on which landing pages drive the most conversions

 The best thing about these kinds of detailed reports?
-They feature plenty of sales-focused metrics, like leads and conversions, that clients can easily connect to ROI.
+They feature plenty of sales-focused metrics, like leads and conversions, that most people can easily connect to ROI.

 6 Integrate your technology with your clients’ technology

 More than half of marketers believe CRM reporting tools and marketing analytics tools are the two technologies most critical to their marketing efforts.
-That’s why we recommend that agencies integrate their marketing analytics technology (like WhatConverts) with clients’ CRMs whenever possible.
-Most client CRMs won’t include details about where leads come from or what marketing led to each conversion.
+That’s why we recommend that marketers integrate marketing analytics technology (like WhatConverts) with CRMs whenever possible.
+Most CRMs won’t include details about where leads come from or what marketing led to each conversion.
 By integrating the two systems, however, you can show how your leads translate into potential sales.

 Smarter marketing reporting requires integrated technology, from the website to the marketing tools to client reporting and communication.

-7 Help your client look good in their board meetings
+7 Learn how to look good in their board meetings

-Here’s a stat every agency should know; 46 percent of CMOs indicate that their number one concern is driving efficiency in marketing.
-One way to increase efficiency is to cut costs, like an agency that can’t prove ROI.
-On a more positive note, CMOs can also increase efficiency by finding a digital marketing agency that delivers quotable leads time and time again.
+Here’s a stat every marketer should know; 46 percent of CMOs indicate that their number one concern is driving efficiency in marketing.
+CMOs can increase efficiency by finding a marketing solution that delivers quotable leads time and time again.

 Marketing agencies have to answer to CMOs, who have to answer to a board of directors, who are primarily concerned with revenue and ROI.
-This dynamic creates a situation in which agencies must consistently prove digital marketing ROI in every report.
-If you can prove your ROI, you can quickly become your client’s best friend.
+This dynamic creates a situation in which marketers must consistently prove digital marketing ROI in every report.
+If you can prove your ROI and prove that you’re driving valuable leads, you can quickly become your client or CEO’s best friend.

-Proving ROI to clients is all about drawing clear connections between your marketing efforts and client’s sales efforts.
-The more you can do that, the more you’ll be able to rely on long-term client relationships and sustained revenue streams.
+Proving ROI is all about drawing clear connections between your marketing efforts and the business’ sales efforts.
+The more you can do that, the more you’ll be able to rely on long-term marketing relationships and sustained revenue streams.